Have you tried a self-imposed challenge like this?

-But as soon as you accept what’s done is done and let it go, you become free of guilt.
+But as soon as you accept that what’s done is done and let it go, you become free of guilt.
 It’s a choice you can make here and now.

-You may never forget what’s done, but you can come to terms with it to the point it doesn’t torture your soul any more.
+You may never forget what’s done, but you can come to terms with it to the point where it doesn’t torture your soul any more.

 And there is another reason you carry guilt with you.